Visiting Hours and Masking Policy

-- One well visitor per eligible patient will be admitted to the hospital per day.
-Visitors can rotate as long as it is one at a time.
-Visitation for inpatients is from 9am - 8:30pm daily, with the exception of labor and delivery and the ICU.
+- Two well visitors per eligible patient at a time.
+Visitors can rotate one at a time.
+Visitation for inpatients is from 9 am - 8:30 pm daily, with the exception of labor and delivery and the ICU.

 Labor and Delivery/Postpartum:

 - Laboring mothers may designate two support people to stay with them during labor and delivery.
 If a doula is present, they count as one person.

 - Postpartum patients may have two well visitors at a time, including one designated support person who stays with the mother for her length of stay.

 Outpatient surgery, catheterization lab or gastrointestinal lab patients may have one approved companion that must wear a mask at all times.
 For imaging, rehab, wound care and other outpatient procedures, you may bring a companion.

 Emergency Department visitation remains at the discretion of the provider or charge nurse.
 Exceptions will be made for pediatric patients, patients who need special assistance or for end-of-life patients.

 Clergy members are welcome in addition to a patient’s one well visitor.
 Volunteer clergy members who have completed orientation may visit patients 24/7 with their ID badge.
 Other clergy members may visit outside of regular business hours as requested for end-of-life care (must come through the Emergency Department entrance for after-hours screening).

 Updated Masking Policy (3/2023)